yoshidayasutaka/mcp/src/cdk-mcp-server/awslabs/cdk_mcp_server/static/bedrock/knowledgebases/chunking.md

 // Hierarchical Chunking with the default for Titan Models.
 ChunkingStrategy.HIERARCHICAL_TITAN;

 // Hierarchical Chunking with custom values.
-Tthe maximum chunk size depends on the model.
+The maximum chunk size depends on the model.
 // Amazon Titan Text Embeddings: 8192.
 Cohere Embed models: 512 ChunkingStrategy.hierarchical({
   overlapTokens: 60,